 Those for whom English is an additional language (EAL) are fully supported by our EAL specialist.
 To help establish their level of proficiency in English we use the Oxford Placement Test.
 If the test results indicate the need for support, we provide regular lessons free of charge.
 However, if results indicate that more than the usual timetabled lessons are required, or if additional lessons are requested, a fee may be payable for these.

 Sixth Form students from overseas wishing to continue their studies at an English university are required to sit the International English Language Testing System (IELTS) test.
-Classes for this are provided throughout the Lower Sixth and Upper Sixth.
-Preparation for this takes place during their extra single EAL lesson.
+Classes for this are provided through the Sixth Form.
+Preparation for this takes place during their EAL lesson.
 To sit this examination there is a fee payable which must be paid directly to the external agency.

 Because we believe that academic excellence is an important part of human excellence.
 Every child is an individual and we celebrate and develop their uniqueness, helping them to become an independent learner and encouraging each child to explore, understand and cultivate their talent and abilities, whatever they may be.